 Most of Africa’s wild landscapes revolve around antelopes.
 They’re the permanent fixtures, the unmissable characters that grace every safari journey.
 It’s rarely just one or a few.
 You’ll be encountering thousands upon thousands of antelopes.
 And on a multi-day safari, you’ll learn how to distinguish each of the individual antelope species.

 An integral part of a game drive

-These animals are preyed upon (click on our guides below) and predatory scenes bring unrivalled drama; on many occasions we’ve been rooting for the antelope rather than wanting to see a successful hunt.
+These animals are preyed upon (click on our guides below) and predatory scenes bring unrivalled drama; on many occasions we’ve been rooting for the antelope rather than wanting to see a successful kill.
 Antelopes are a natural part of game drives although you won’t often stop to see them (they’re that abundant).
 They’re also beautifully encountered around luxury camps and on walking safaris, when you can get incredibly close if you stay silent and unthreatening.

 The Antelopes of Africa

 From the long necks of gerenuk to the incredible horns of the sable antelope, there are over 30 different species to find, plus many many more subspecies.
 Each park and reserve has its own eclectic cast and you’ll love that moment on safari when you can identify who is who without the guide’s assistance.

 All these antelopes are herbivores.
 And many have horns.
 But that’s where some of the similarities end.
 Here’s our brief lowdown of what you can find where.

 These forest-dwelling antelopes have very impressive horns and resplendent fur coats.
 Bushbuck are widespread but they’re solitary and shy; spot one in the open and you’ll have one of Africa’s most photogenic images.
 Sitatunga occupy swamps and woodland, making a great sight when they’re wading through deep water.
 We’ve always been mesmerized by them showing off their aquatic skills in the Okavango Delta.